 The Australian class action regimes do not impose limits upon the causes of action that are permitted to found a class action.
 As long as the criteria for commencing a class action is met (discussed below), then a group of claims may form a class action.
-Accordingly, class actions encompass a wide variety of claims across a broad range of industries.
+There are no limitations as seen in some other jurisdictions where only registered consumer groups or the like are permitted to bring claims Accordingly, class actions encompass a wide variety of claims across a broad range of industries and walks of life.

 ii Commencing proceedings

 Class actions (referred to as 'representative proceedings' in the Australian legislation) can be commenced where relatively straightforward criteria are met, as follows:

 - at least seven people must have claims against the same person;

 - the claims must arise out of the same, similar or related circumstances; and

 - the claims must give rise to substantial common issues of law or fact.24